berndbischl/focussearch/README.md

 # focussearch

-Global optimization of blackbox functions by iteratively shrinking the parameter space around good points
+Global optimization of blackbox functions by iteratively shrinking the parameter space around good points.
+In each iteration `points` random points are drawn from the full param space, and the best point is selected for shrinkage.
+Now supports trafo functions in the `ParamSet`.

 ```r
 # Search through a fully numeric param space